Canis Minor: Stars

 A red giant of spectral type M4III, BC Canis Minoris lies around 500 ly distant from the Solar System.
 It is a semiregular variable star that varies between a maximum magnitude of 6.14 and minimum magnitude of 6.42.
 Periods of 27.7, 143.3 and 208.3 days have been recorded in its pulsations.
 AZ, AD and BI Canis Minoris are Delta Scuti variables—short period (six hours at most) pulsating stars that have been used as standard candles and as subjects to study astroseismology.
 AZ is of spectral type A5IV, and ranges between magnitudes 6.44 and 6.51 over a period of 2.3 hours.
 AD has a spectral type of F2III, and has a maximum magnitude of 9.21 and minimum of 9.51, with a period of approximately 2.95 hours.
 BI is of spectral type F2 with an apparent magnitude varying around 9.19 and a period of approximately 2.91 hours.

 At least three red giants are Mira variables in Canis Minor.
 S Canis Minoris, of spectral type M7e, is the brightest, ranging from magnitude 6.6 to 13.2 over a period of 332.94 days.
 V Canis Minoris ranges from magnitude 7.4 to 15.1 over a period of 366.1 days.
 Similar in magnitude is R Canis Minoris, which has a maximum of 7.3, but a significantly brighter minimum of 11.6.
 An S-type star, it has a period of 337.8 days.

 YZ Canis Minoris is a red dwarf of spectral type M4.5V and magnitude 11.2, roughly three times the size of Jupiter and 20 ly from Earth.
 It is a flare star, emitting unpredictable outbursts of energy for mere minutes, which might be much more powerful analogues of solar flares.
 Luyten's Star (GJ 273) is a red dwarf star of spectral type M3.5V and close neighbour of the Solar System.
 Its visual magnitude of 9.9 renders it too faint to be seen with the naked eye, even though it is only 12.39 ly away.
-Fainter still is PSS 544-7, an eighteenth-magnitude red dwarf around 20 percent the mass of the Sun, located 685 ly from Earth.
+Fainter still is PSS 544-7, an eighteenth-magnitude red dwarf around 20 per cent the mass of the Sun, located 685 ly from Earth.
 First noticed in 1991, it is thought to be a cannonball star, shot out of a star cluster and now moving rapidly through space directly away from the galactic disc.